Have you suffered from vision loss, blindness or other eye problems following cataract surgery in Dallas-Fort Worth?

 Sometimes a medication can be the cause of injury during cataract surgery.
 For example, in 2017, several patients in the Dallas area suffered vision loss during cataract surgery due the contamination of a steroid antibiotic injection compounded by a local company.
 In this case the injury occurred because of a defective product, therefore, the injury case was a product liability case, not medical negligence.

 If you suffered further eye injury following routine cataract surgery and feel as though the eye doctor or surgeon’s treatment fell below the accepted standard of practice in the medical community, you may have a valid medical malpractice claim.

-Rasansky Law Firm has handled countless medical malpractice cases and product liability claims over the past 20+ years, and we’re not afraid to take on large medical centers and their teams of attorneys.
+Rasansky Law Firm has handled countless medical malpractice cases over the past 20+ years, and we’re not afraid to take on large medical centers and their teams of attorneys.
 Our job is to advocate on your behalf for every penny you and your family deserve.
-If you’ve been injured or suffered blindness following cataract surgery in north Texas, please give us a call today at 1-877-405-4313.
+If you’ve been injured or suffered blindness following cataract surgery in Texas, call us today at 1-877-405-4313.

 Speak With a Dallas Eye Injury Attorney For Free